The DFT+$\Sigma_2$ method for electron correlation effects at transition metal surfaces: Abstract

 \section{Abstract}

 We present a computational approach for electronically correlated metallic surfaces and interfaces, which combines Density Functional and Dynamical Mean Field Theory using a multi-orbital perturbative solver for the many-body problem.
+Our implementation is designed to describe ferromagnetic metallic thin films on a substrate.
 The performances are assessed in detail for a Fe monolayer on a W(110) substrate, a prototypical nanoscale magnetic system.
-We find qualitative and quantitative improvements in the calculated spectral function compared to the results of density functional theory within the local spin density approximation.
+Comparing our results to photoemission data, we find qualitative and quantitative improvements in the calculated spectral function with respect to the results of density functional theory within the local spin density approximation.
 In particular, the spin-splitting of the $d$ states is drastically reduced and, at the same time, their spectral width becomes narrower.
-Additionally, the method predicts the appearance of satellites, genuine many-body effects, at higher binding energies.
+The method is therefore able to account for the main correlation effects in the system.